 A medium sized grant (10k) was awarded by Hales Waste community grant.
 This has been invaluable to help us provide access infrastructure and supplement the wildflower enhancement funding from our Higher Tier Agreement.
-We need to complete all capital works for this grant by March 2022 but are on track to meet this target date with both Community Farm contractors and our volunteer work parties making major contributions.

 A combined medium sized grant (3.4k) from Laverstock & Ford Parish Council and Southern Area Board was awarded to 1st Laverstock Scouts to create a Nature Discovery Area between Bankside Field and Barn Field.
 This project has required hundreds of volunteer hours to complete, but between the Scouts, Cubs, Beavers, our volunteers (including Duke of Edinburgh Award participants) and Community Farm contractors we are on track to complete it in early 2022.